Perhaps the most important, but often undervalued step to starting a business in Wisconsin is writing a business plan.

 The Limited Liability Company (LLC) is a popular business entity choice.
 It provides the liability protection of a corporation with the ease of operation like a sole proprietorship.
 The Limited Liability Company does not have the many burdens a corporation such as holding a board of directors meeting, shareholders meeting, taking minutes, etc. The LLC also has the greatest tax flexibility of the four entities.
 Income can be taxed as a pass-through entity like the sole proprietor or partnership or as a corporation.

 To form a Wisconsin LLC, the Articles of Organization needs to be filed with the Wisconsin Department of Financial Institutions.
-The filing fee is $170.
+The filing fee is $130 online and $170 when filing by mail.

 To compare the pros and cons of each of the entities, see our comparison chart of business entities.